Close Menu

 • Industries like oil, gas, and mining are capital-intensive and create few jobs.

-• Labour-absorbing sectors like agriculture are underinvested.
+• Labor-absorbing sectors like agriculture are underinvested.

 • Economic growth doesn’t necessarily create jobs for youth.